kbellebouir/ECSE520/README.md

 Token usage and estimated cost (standard and batch‑discounted)

-Note on incomplete data:

-Claude Haiku 4.5 returned only 57 valid responses out of 75 due to API timeouts and content filtering.
-The JSON file includes only the processed cases.

-DeepSeek Chat returned 72 valid responses; three cases failed due to API connection issues.
+DeepSeek Chat returned 72 valid responses; three cases failed due to cases that hit the maximum token limit.

 GPT-5.4 Pro had one case that hit the maximum token limit (74/75).

 All other models completed all 75 inequalities.

 2. Notebooks (main folder)